List of Shortland Street characters introduced in 2004: Claire Solomon

 Claire Simone Solomon made her first appearance on Christmas Day 2004.
-Claire was the troublesome teenage sister of hospital CEO, Andrew Solomon (Paolo Rotondo) and quickly became a fan favourite.
+Claire was the troublesome teenage sister of hospital CEO, Andrew Solomon (Paolo Rotondo) who quickly became a fan favourite.
 Claire arrived unexpectedly back into Andrew's life in late 2004 after spending 8 years in the United Kingdom.
-Claire scandalously briefly dated older man, Maestro (Gregory Paintin) before over dosing on stolen morphine.
-She began to date Jake Valentine (Calum Gittins) before accidentally running someone over in her car lead to her controlling her bad-girl ways, including 100 hours of community service.
-However Claire left Jake for an affair with much older doctor, Mark Weston (Tim Foley) and much of the hospital staff rallied against her.
-Claire found a new lease for life in dating religious fanatic, Baxter Cormack (Tom Hern).
-The two became engaged but he ended up dumping her for religion.
-Claire scandalously had an affair with flat mate Kieran Mitchell (Adam Rickitt) whilst he was dating Libby Jeffries (Fleur Saville) before she had a brief fling with Joey Henderson (Johnny Barker).
-In July 2007, Claire's naked body was found in a hospital dumpster and it was clear she had been murdered.
-For sometime after while the identity of Claire's killer remained unknown Kieran began to have nightmares about Claire's death and, due to his short memory, suspected he may have killed her without remembering it.
+Scandalously, she began dating an older man Maestro (Gregory Paintin) but this was brief and she caused Andrew grief when she over-dosed on stolen morphine.
+A flirtation with Jake Valentine (Calum Gittins) eventually led to romance but when she accidentally ran someone over in her car she was arrested and sentenced to 100 hours of community service.
+Claire left Jake for an affair with much older doctor Mark Weston (Tim Foley), leading to much of the hospital staff rallying against her.
+Claire found a new lease for life in dating religious fanatic Baxter Cormack (Tom Hern).
+The two became engaged but he ended up dumping her in order to follow the path of becoming a faith healer.
+Claire caused trouble with her friend Libby Jeffries (Fleur Saville) when she had an affair with her boyfriend Kieran Mitchell (Adam Rickitt).
+This was short-lived and she had a brief flirtation with new nurse Joey Henderson (Johnny Barker).
+In July 2007, Claire's naked body was found in a hospital dumpster and it was clear she had been murdered in what soon turned out to be a Serial Killer.
+Kieran became the chief suspect, even having nightmares of killing Claire, fearing he had killed her and forgotten it.
 In December it was revealed she, alongside 4 other women, had been murdered by Joey Henderson.